RajveerSodhi/Chess/README.md

 The program is fully function as-is, however, plesae do read the Issues section before using it to understand the current drawbacks.

-Program Last Updated: May 2022
+Program Last Updated: July 2022